Light, fluffy pumpkin pancakes made in the BLENDER! These are so easy and delicious–we make them all year long!

-- Start by blending the oats into an oatmeal flour.
+- Blend The Oats.
+Start by blending the oats into an oatmeal flour.
 Put oats into your blender and puree until a fine powder.

-- Add baking powder, baking soda, and salt and pulse to combine.
+- Add The Rest Of The Dry Ingredients.
+Next, add baking powder, baking soda, and salt and pulse to combine.

-- Add milk, pumpkin puree, eggs, syrup, butter/ghee/coconut oil cider vinegar, vanilla, cinnamon. and nutmeg.
+- Add The Wet Ingredients.
+Scrape down the sides of the blender and add milk, pumpkin puree, eggs, syrup, butter/ghee/coconut oil cider vinegar, vanilla, cinnamon. and nutmeg.
 Puree 20-30 seconds, or until combined.

-- Let mixture rest for about 5 minutes while you heat a large skillet over medium heat.
-Grease the skillet with a little extra butter/ghee/oil or nonstick spray.
+- Let mixture rest for about 5 minutes while you heat a large skillet over medium-low heat.
+Grease the skillet with a little extra butter/ghee/oil or cooking spray.

-- Scoop batter into skillet (I use a 1/4 cup measuring cup for this).
+- Cook The Pancakes.
+Scoop or pour the batter into skillet (I use a 1/4 cup measuring cup for this).
 Cook 3-5 minutes, or until bubbles form on the surface.
-Flip pancakes and cook another 1-2 minutes or until cooked through.
+Flip pancakes and cook another 1-2 minutes or until deep golden brown on the outside and cooked through on the inside.
 Repeat with remaining batter.